 What Would I Change About the Diet?

 The first change I would make is to reduce the amount of olive oil from 60ml down to <20ml.
 I’m a massive fan of olive oil, but I also prioritise total calorie intake and flexible dieting.
 This change alone would reduce calorie intake by >200 calories.
-I would also reduce the whole grains consumption from 5-8 servings down to a lower target.
+I would also reduce the consumption of the whole grain from 5-8 servings down to a lower target.
 This would be based on the individual, but likely 3-4 servings.
 Potentially I would also reduce fruit and dairy very slightly as well.
 These changes would create a larger than desired calorie deficit if followed strictly, but that is intentional.
 Nobody is going to stick to 3 discretionary serves per week.
-Most health obsessed people would struggle with that, let-alone somebody with less interest in healthy eating.
+Most health-obsessed people would struggle with that, let alone somebody with less interest in healthy eating.
 By reducing the calories consumed through the core food groups, it leaves a little bit more flexibility for when people overconsume calories elsewhere, while also hopefully still maintaining the desired calorie deficit for weight loss and sticking closely enough to the desired diet to get positive outcomes in terms of depression.